What is a Marie Kondo retrospective?

 Contemplate the techniques, processes, tools, and more that you relied on in your last sprint or project.

-Apply the Marie Kondo method to each – should it be kept, bid farewell, or upcycled?
+With these prompts, apply the Marie Kondo method to each part of your work – should it be kept, bid farewell, or upcycled?

 What sparks joy?